sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 It's time to deploy the web app to some hosting service.
 After all, we want to get some feedback from colleagues and friends.

-**Note**: if you have removed all the Saunatime related content from your client app and your marketplace doesn't need more advanced functionality to work, you should consider launching your marketplace.
+**Note**: if you have removed all the Saunatime-related content from your client app and your marketplace doesn't need more advanced functionality to work, you should consider launching your marketplace.
 If you want to read more, there's a Marketplace Academy article about